fusion809/fusion809.github.io-old/_posts/2015-12-02-comparison-of-free-operating-systems.md

 }
 ```

 Running the `emup` function is what gives the issues I previously mentioned in this post.
 See what often when I run this command I get error messages regarding package conflicts that would occur if an upgrade is performed and what is worse is that this happens on every Gentoo and Sabayon (a Gentoo derivative that is covered later in this post) installation I have ever run this command on.
-I sort of know how to resolve this problem but since the number of package conflicts this message mentions is often so much that it cannot even fit the list in the limited memory of my terminal emulators, it would probably take me weeks to make the adjustments needed and then test that they worked, so quite often I just give up.
+I sort of know how to resolve this problem but since the number of package conflicts this message mentions is often so much that it cannot even fit the list in the limited memory of my terminal emulator, it would probably take me weeks to make the adjustments needed and then test that they worked, so quite often I just give up.

 {% include specs.html arch="i486, i586, i686, x86_64, alpha, arm, hppa, mips, powerpc, ppc64, sparc64." origin="U.S.A." date="2002" shell="Bash" ui="Command-line." im="From live media or from stage tarballs." type="Linux." pm="Portage" rm="Rolling." tm="Advanced users, that have a lot of time on their hands and patience, and want to build their system from the ground-up." %}

 {% include os-min.html cpu="i486" ram="256 MB" HDD="2.75 GB (including swap)" ims="~200 MB" %}

-<h3>Ratings</h3>
+### Ratings
 <ul>
   <li><b>Beginner-friendliness</b>: &leq;3.</li>
   <li><b>Customizability</b>: &geq;9.</li>
   <li><b>Documentation</b>: &geq;8.
-Some of the best documentation around, most of which is present at the Gentoo Wiki.
-Most Gentoo ebuilds for complex programs (that need documentation) also have USE flags that can be used to build documentation for the program.</li>
+Some of the best documentation around, most of which is present at the Gentoo Wiki, while more complicated developer-type documentation (like writing ebuilds) can be found {% include link.html url="https://devmanual.gentoo.org/" link="here" %}.
+Most Gentoo ebuilds for complex programs (that actually need documentation, as they are not self-explanatory) also have USE flags that can be used to build documentation for the program.</li>
   <li><b>Free support</b>: ?
 Only used the support forums for Gentoo {% include link.html url="https://forums.gentoo.org/viewtopic-t-1030778.html" link="once" %} and I was asking for support with using Portage on Sabayon.
 This one time it was not particularly helpful.
-I have also used the IRC channel <span class="irc">#gentoo-dev-help</span> once for helping with ebuilds and they were helpful.</li>
+I have also used the IRC channel {% include irc.html channel="gentoo-dev-help" %} once for helping with ebuilds and they were helpful.</li>
   <li><b>Package management</b>: <8.
 I like Portage on ideological grounds, but on practical grounds it is virtually impossible to use, effectively, long-term, due to the upgrade issue I mentioned under Package Management.</li>
   <li><b>Performance/<abbr title="System Resource Usage">SRU</abbr></b>: 8.
 Low system resource requirements, true, but high CPU/RAM use when Portage is run.</li>
   <li><b>Stability</b>: ~7-10.</li>
   <li><b><abbr title="My Experience With It (MEWI), a numerical estimate as to how much experience I have with this system">MEWI</abbr></b>: &leq;4.</li>
   <li><b>Overall</b>: &leq;6.
 Ideologically I love Gentoo, but as I said Portage can be a nightmare.</li>
 </ul>

+## Linux Mint
+{% include image.html image="Linux-Mint-17.png" width="1000px" description="Linux Mint 17.2 with the default Cinnamon desktop" float="none" %}
+### Background
+{% include links.html link="Linux Mint" url="http://linuxmint.com" %}

 ## Footnotes
 [^1]: Source: [Arch Linux - Packages Search](https://www.archlinux.org/packages/)